Aging changes in the skin are a group of common conditions and developments that occur as people grow older.

 The number of pigment-containing cells (melanocytes) decreases.
 The remaining melanocytes increase in size.
 Aging skin looks thinner, paler, and clear (translucent).
 Large pigmented spots, including age spots, liver spots, or lentigos, may appear in sun-exposed areas.
 The medical term for these areas is lentigos.

 Changes in the connective tissue reduce the skin's strength and elasticity.
 This is known as elastosis.
 It is more noticeable in sun-exposed areas (solar elastosis).
 Elastosis produces the leathery, weather-beaten appearance common to farmers, sailors, and others who spend a large amount of time outdoors.

 The blood vessels of the dermis become more fragile.
 This leads to bruising, bleeding under the skin (often called senile purpura), cherry angiomas, and similar conditions.

 Sebaceous glands produce less oil as you age.
-Men experience a minimal decrease, usually after the age of 80.
+Men experience a minimal decrease, most often after the age of 80.
 Women gradually produce less oil beginning after menopause.
 This can make it harder to keep the skin moist, resulting in dryness and itchiness.

 The subcutaneous fat layer thins so it has less insulation and padding.
 This increases your risk of skin injury and reduces your ability to maintain body temperature.
 Because you have less natural insulation, you can get hypothermia in cold weather.

 Some medicines are absorbed by the fat layer.
-Losing this layer changes the way that these medications work.
+Losing this layer changes the way that these medicines work.

 The sweat glands produce less sweat.
 This makes it harder to keep cool.
 Your risk for overheating or developing heat stroke increases.

 EFFECT OF CHANGES

 As you age, you are at increased risk for skin injury.
 Your skin is thinner, more fragile, and you lose the protective fat layer.
 You also may be less able to sense touch, pressure, vibration, heat, and cold.